 \edit{This equation, if solved explicitly, gives the optimal policy and thus provides the solution to the reinforcement learning task.
-Once the optimal value function $\valueRL^*$ is known, the optimal policy can be found by performing a one-step-ahead search, \ie, by comparing all the values of the states reached by the actions available at state $\stateRL_t$, and picking the one that maximizes it (i.e., which has the optimal value $\valueRL^*(\stateRL_{t + 1})$).
-Having the optimal Q-function $Q^*$ makes choosing optimal functions even easier.
-Once knowing $Q^*$, the optimal policy can be found by assigning non-zero probabilities only to the actions that have the maximum Q-function ($Q^*(\stateRL_t, a)$).
-At this point, the utility of the value and Q-functions should become clear; in particular, they allow expressing the optimal long-term returns as quantities available locally and immediately at each state.}
+Once the optimal value function $\valueRL^*$ is known, the optimal policy can be found by performing a one-step-ahead search, \ie, by comparing all the values of the states reached by the actions available in the state $\stateRL_t$, and picking the one that maximizes it (\ie, the one with the optimal value $\valueRL^*(\stateRL_{t + 1})$).
+Having the optimal Q-function $Q^*$ makes it even easier to choose the optimal functions.
+Once we know $Q^*$, the optimal policy can be found by assigning non-zero probabilities only to the actions that have the maximum Q-function ($Q^*(\stateRL_t, a)$).
+At this point, the utility of the value and Q-function should become clear; in particular, they allow the expression of the optimal long-term returns as quantities available locally and immediately in each state.}